This website does not support Internet Explorer, your current browser.

 • A mix of findings as to whether mediation was effective in helping prevent mass atrocities or closely-related outcomes, and

-• Relatively strong evidence on the association of the following two design factors with greater effectiveness of mediation in helping prevent mass atrocities:
+• Relatively strong evidence on the association between several design factors and greater effectiveness of mediation in helping prevent mass atrocities.

 About Mediation